merkle-open/generator-nitro/packages/nitro-exporter/readme.md

 ### exporter.i18n (Array)

 Contains a list of language keys.
-The views will be exported using the specified language keys. (use `default` for default language )
+The views will be exported using the specified language keys. (`?lang=<lang>`)

+* Using an empty array will export the default language
+* Use `default` for default language in an array with configured languages

-- example: `['de']`
+- example: `['de', 'default']`

 ### exporter.publics (Boolean / Array)